PaddlePaddle/models/fluid/machine_reading_comprehesion/DuReader/README.md

 # Abstract
-Dureader is an end-to-end neural networks model for machine reading comprehesion style question answering, which aims to anser questions from given passages.
+Dureader is an end-to-end neural network model for machine reading comprehesion style question answering, which aims to anser questions from given passages.
 We first match the question and passage with a bidireactional attention flow networks to obtrain the question-aware passages represenation.
 Then we employ the pointer networks to locate the positions of answers from passages.
 Our experimental evalutions show that DuReader model achieves the state-of-the-art results in DuReader Dadaset.
 # Dataset
 DuReader Dataset is a new large-scale real-world and human sourced MRC dataset in Chinese.
 DuReader focuses on real-world open-domain question answering.
 The advantages of DuReader over existing datasets are concluded as follows:
  - Real question